-She has also been listed in Super Lawyers for Upstate New York for 2011, 2017, 2018, 2019 and 2020, which is an honor reserved for those lawyers who exhibit excellence in practice.
+She has also been listed in Super Lawyers for Upstate New York for 2011, 2017, 2018, 2019, 2020 and 2021, which is an honor reserved for those lawyers who exhibit excellence in practice.
 Only 5% of attorneys in Upstate New York receive this distinction.
 She has further been recognized by The American Institute of Personal Injury Attorneys (AIOPIA) as Two Years 10 Best Personal Injury Attorneys for Client Satisfaction.
 This distinction is based on client and/or peer nominations and research and independent evaluation by AIOPIA.
-Ms. Pearlman has also been selected by her peers for inclusion in 2016 in the 22nd Edition of The Best Lawyers in America; in 2017 in the 23rd Edition of The Best Lawyers in America; in 2018 in the 24th Edition of The Best Lawyers in America, for her work in Personal Injury Litigation – Plaintiffs; in 2019 in the 25th Edition of The Best Lawyers in America; and in 2020 in the 26th Edition of The Best Lawyers in America for her work in Personal Injury Litigation – Plaintiffs.
+Ms. Pearlman has also been selected by her peers for inclusion in 2016 in the 22nd Edition of The Best Lawyers in America; in 2017 in the 23rd Edition of The Best Lawyers in America; in 2018 in the 24th Edition of The Best Lawyers in America, for her work in Personal Injury Litigation – Plaintiffs; in 2019 in the 25th Edition of The Best Lawyers in America; in 2020 in the 26th Edition of The Best Lawyers in America; in 2021 in the 27th Edition of The Best Lawyers in America; and in 2022 in the 28th Edition of The Best Lawyers in Americafor her work in Personal Injury Litigation – Plaintiffs.
 Ms. Pearlman is also a member of the Mass Tort Trial Lawyers Association, which is an invitation-only professional organization, composed of and limited to the Top 25 attorneys from each state or region who serve individuals and families that need attorneys to represent them with regards to their Mass Tort claims in the United States.

 Ms. Pearlman has written articles for the New York State Women’s Bar Association, “How Social Media Accounts Effect Your Client’s Personal Injury Claim” (2016) and “Alternative Dispute Resolution vs. Litigation” (2015).